All Dogs need to be registered once they reach three months of age.

 If you wish to claim a rebate that has previously not been claimed, you will need to attend a Council office with appropriate certification.

-For a change of ownership or property information please complete the Change of Details Form and forward to your nearest council office.
+To advise change of ownership or property information please complete the Change of Details Form and forward to your nearest council office.

 To pay for your Dog Registration, you can Pay Online via our secure ePayments gateway >